Need Help Finding Property?

 • A new build occupied for 12 plus months before resale

-The connected CGT changes
+The Connected CGT Changes

-The current 50 percent CGT discount for assets held more than 12 months is proposed to be replaced from 1 July 2027 with a cost base indexation method and a minimum tax on net capital gains.
-For properties bought before the cut off, a split approach is expected: growth up to 1 July 2027 may keep the existing discount, while growth after that date uses the new method.
+For properties bought before the cut off, a split approach is expected.
+Growth up to 1 July 2027 may keep the existing discount, while growth after that date may use the new method.
 Eligible new build investors may be able to choose between methods.

-Negative gearing and CGT changes interact in complex ways that depend on your income, structure, holding period and the final legislation.
-The combined effect on a specific deal is something only a registered tax agent or accountant can properly model for you.
+Get tax advice on the combined effect: Negative gearing and CGT changes interact in complex ways depending on your income, structure, holding period and the final legislation.
 Use this guide to ask better questions, not as a substitute for advice.

 Free Tool